startupbricks logo

 "Just create /users and /orders and we're done."

 Two months later, integrators are confused.
 Documentation is incomplete.
 Errors are cryptic.
 Versioning doesn't exist.
+Rate limiting is absent.
+Authentication is bolted on as an afterthought.

 Smart startups?
 They design APIs like products—with developers as their customers.
+They understand that in 2025, API strategy is becoming AI strategy.

 This guide shows you how to design RESTful APIs that developers actually want to integrate.

-REST vs GraphQL: What to Choose
+REST vs GraphQL: What to Choose in 2025

-Let's start with this foundational decision.
+Let's start with this foundational decision that will shape your entire API architecture.

 Choose REST If: